 Felipe believes local onion farmers are an even bigger threat than the trout farms.
 Farmers have been growing onions on the shores of the lake and nearby hillsides for decades.
 The majority of onions consumed in Colombia come from farms around the lake.
 There are so many onion farms that the place smelled like onions when we were there.

-Over the years, Felipe and others have managed some environmental victories for Lake Tota, including international recognition and some protections and the implementation of environmental education in local schools, but commercial scale fish farming and onion farming continue.
+Over the years, Felipe and others have managed some environmental victories for Lake Tota including international recognition and some protections and the implementation of environmental education in local schools, but commercial scale fish farming and onion farming continue.

-Other things to do around Sogamoso
+Other things to do around Sogamoso, Colombia

 The Archeological Museum Elicer Silva Celis Suamox (better known simply as the Temple of the Sun), on the outskirts of Sogamoso (6,000 COP/about US$2 per person, exhibits all in Spanish), is one of the few (some say the only) museums focused on the Muisca people.
-There are various rooms with displays of baskets, pottery and other relics but the highlight, for us, was the chance to check out recreations of the culture’s elaborate round buildings including the Sun Temple which the Muisca used for religious ceremonies before it was destroyed by Spanish conquistadors in 1537.
+There are various rooms with displays of baskets, pottery, and other relics but the highlight, for us, was the chance to check out recreations of the culture’s elaborate round buildings including the Sun Temple which the Muisca used for religious ceremonies before it was destroyed by Spanish conquistadors in 1537.

-Further outside of town you will find one of the few wineries in Colombia.
+Further out of town you will find one of the few wineries in Colombia.
 The Marquesa de Puntalarga winery manages to grow grapes and make a wide variety or wines at 8,400 feet (2,560 meters).
 We found most of the wines produced here to be too sweet for our taste, but we had to admire owner Marco Quijano’s success with grapes at this altitude.